 Administration and Compliance Manager

-Justine Gagne is the Administration and Compliance Manager at Empower Illinois, where she supports all departments with their day-to-day needs and functions as a communication liaison to all vendors and partners.
-Before joining the Empower Illinois team, Justine worked in customer service management for a group of Chicago-based health clubs, and also coordinated the organization’s in-kind donations program.
+Before joining the Empower Illinois team, Justine worked in customer service management for a group of Chicago-based health clubs and coordinated the organization’s in-kind donations program.

-She comes from a performing arts background and is active in the Chicago dance community.
-She graduated with a Bachelor of Fine Arts in Dance in 2012 from Oakland University in Rochester, MI.
+Justine is active in the Chicago performing arts community and can be found relaxing with her husband and dog in her spare time.
+She graduated with a Bachelor of Fine Arts in 2012 from Oakland University in Rochester, MI.

 Mauricio is a Scholarship Specialist at Empower Illinois.
 In this role, he is a point of contact for family, school, and donor inquiries.
 He focuses on providing the best customer service to all stakeholders.
 Mauricio strives to provide them with accurate information, identify needs, and build relationships of trust between himself and Empower Illinois stakeholders.
 Mauricio has nearly eight years of experience in various roles across the hospitality industry.